kingridda/Artistic-Deep-Learning-Style-Transfer/README.md

 # Artistic Deep Learning : Style Transfer

-Transferring the Starry night by Van Gogh style to Hassan II mosque image.
+Transferring the Starry night by Van Gogh style to an image of Hassan II mosque.

 Style Transfer model built exploiting a pre-trained VGG19 model.